tgroechel/W18-280/lab01-setup/README.md

 - "Shopping" lab sections

 ## Developing, CAEN, and You
+- General Workflow
+	1. Develop/Debug on your machine
+	2. Use git this whole time
+	3. When ready to submit/pull over to CAEN and compile
+	4. Fix any CAEN issues
+	5. Submit
 - Do Prof. DeOrio's setup: [Here](https://eecs280staff.github.io/p1-stats/setup.html)
 - Come to OH or ask me after class for help